slowernews/wisdom-tldr/README.md

 > *'If half of the room laughs and half doesn't is a success.'*

-> *'«Dictator's dilemma»:  When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
-But when his excellency and Great Father of his People, Turkmenistan President gets 97% of the vote we say that is BS.*

 How to balance an imbalance?
 Overcompensate.

 > *'Overcompensate to make it balanced.' -- Derek Sivers*